-Subsequent to 30 June 2014, the Company entered into a Sale and Purchase Agreement pursuant to which one of the Minera IRL Patagonia joint venture partners, CIMINAS, would acquire the Company's remaining shareholdings for total consideration of \$11,451,000.

-Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, CIMINAS will pay the consideration in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days and the remaining 7.5% after twelve months.
+In July 2014, the Company entered into a Sale and Purchase Agreement pursuant to which one of the Minera IRL Patagonia joint venture partners, CIMINAS, would acquire the Company's remaining shareholdings for total consideration of \$11,451,000.
+Under the terms of the agreement to sell the Company's remaining interest in Minera IRL Patagonia, CIMINAS will pay the consideration in three instalments: 85% upon closing of the transaction (received), 7.5% after 90 days following the completion of certain handover activities and certain due diligence procedures and the remaining 7.5% after twelve months following the completion of certain handover activities and certain due diligence procedures.
+12 September 2014 has been established as the start date for the 90 day and twelve month periods.
 Payment of the second and third instalments is conditional upon the satisfaction of certain conditions and customary representation and warranties.

-As a result, the Company recorded a loss on the remeasurement of its investment in the Don Nicolás joint venture of \$30,714,000, reducing the carrying value to the expected proceeds of \$11,451,000.
-The charge also included transaction costs of \$527,000.
-The investment in the Don Nicolás joint venture has been reclassified on the statement of financial position as an asset held for sale.
+The Company recorded a loss on the disposal of its investment in the Don Nicolás joint venture of \$30,714,000.
+The charge also included transaction costs of \$831,000.